-SNZ PAS 5210:2024 supersedes SNZ PAS 5210:2021.
-The 2021 version of this publicly available specification (PAS) was focused on high-temperature heat pumps used to provide reticulated hot water for heating in institutional settings - for example, radiators in schools or office buildings.
-The revision extends the applications to domestic hotwater heaters, commercial users of hot water, and process heating (water, air, or other substances) in industry.
-The field of high-temperature heat pumps is an area of active research and innovation, so the PAS has been updated with the latest information.
+PAS 5210:2024 supersedes PAS 5210:2021.
+The 2021 version was focused on high temperature heat pumps used to provide reticulated hot water for heating in institutional settings, for example, radiators in schools or office buildings.
+The revision extends the applications to domestic hot water heaters, commercial users of hot water, and process heating (water, air, or other substances) in industry.
+The field of high temperature heat pumps is an area of active research and innovation, so the PAS has been updated with the latest information.